 2. Meditative Haven

 As we alluded to there, a sunroom can be a wonderful place to relax.
 This can be especially true if you have a great view on which to look out on.
-It’s a place where you can go to unwind from the day and even practice your mediation or mindfulness.
+It’s a place where you can go to unwind from the day and even practice your meditation or mindfulness.

 For this effect, you’d want a more minimalistic space with a lack of clutter.
 This will allow you to clear your mind and be fully immersed in the relaxation experience.
 You’ll also want fairly light and neutral colors that are as easy as possible on your eyes.

-3. Kitchen Sunroom
+3. Kitchen Oasis

 Even if your sunny kitchen isn’t technically a sunroom, you can still harness the beauty of one with your decor choices.
 Be sure to magnify the room’s natural sunlight.
 Use strategically placed curtains to make the existing windows look even bigger.
 Avoid heavy drapery in favor of sheer, light-colored fabrics.

 Of course, lush potted plants will definitely help your airy kitchen feel like a large sunroom.
 If you fancy yourself a chef, try growing culinary herbs alongside decorative plants.